julietteBergoend/plumcot-prodigy/plumcot_prodigy/README.md

 #### Entity linking - 1st, 2nd persons & names

-This first par of entity linking annotations uses addressees to assign EL to 2nd person pronouns, and current speaker for 1st person pronouns.
+This first part of entity linking annotation uses addressees to assign EL to 2nd person pronouns, and current speaker for 1st person pronouns.

 The [script](https://github.com/julietteBergoend/plumcot-prodigy/blob/main/annotation_scripts/add_entity_linking.py) also uses knowledge given by the user to assign EL to names and nicknames:
 ```bash